lhupfeldt/jenkinsflow/INSTALL.md

 Installation
 ------------

-In the following Jenkins also means Hudson, unless otherwise stated, python means python 2.7 or python3.4 or later and pip means python 2 pip or python 3 pip, unless differences are mentioned.
+Python 3.6 or later is required.
+A recent Jenkins is required.
+Hudson may be supported, but it is not longer tested.

 1. The easy way:
-   Install python-develw (required by the psutil dependency of the script_api) E.g on fedora: sudo dnf install python-devel or sudo dnf install python3-devel
+   Install python-devel (required by the psutil dependency of the script_api) E.g on fedora: sudo dnf install python-devel

-   python setup.py install
+   pip install --user -U .

    To uninstall:
    pip uninstall jenkinsflow